fortinet-solutions-cse/sdwan-advpn-reference/Project_Template_Reference.md

 The `profiles` dictionary describes all the device profiles in the project.
 By device profiles we mainly mean the list of interfaces for each site, with the respective options for each interface.
+Optionally, there can also be a list of bridges - the hardware switches built into certain FortiGate models, also known as "virtual-switches".
 Thus, the profile describes the local topology and the connectivity options for each site:

 ```
 {# Device Profiles #}
 {% set profiles = {
     'Profile1': {
+      'bridges': [
+        {# Optional: virtual-switch (build-in hardware switch) parameters #}
+        {
+          {# Virtual-switch1 parameters #}
+        },
+        {
+          {# Virtual-switch2 parameters #}
+        }
+        {# ... #}
+      ],
       'interfaces': [
         {
           {# Interface1 parameters #}